alikhere/project-microcks/deployment/cloud-providers/azure/README.md

-# Deploying Microcks on Azure Kubernetes Service (AKS) with External Keycloak, PostgreSQL, and Cosmos DB
+hi# Deploying Microcks on Azure Kubernetes Service (AKS) with External Keycloak, PostgreSQL, and Cosmos DB

 This document provides a step-by-step guide for deploying Microcks on Azure Kubernetes Service (AKS).
 The deployment integrates with an external Keycloak for authentication, Azure Database for PostgreSQL for Keycloak's data, and Azure Cosmos DB (MongoDB API) for Microcks' data.